 - Run Marco!: an adventure game for kids that teaches the basic of coding.
 Available as a browser game and an Android app, already translated in 13 European languages (more coming soon).

 - Pocket Code: An Android app that allows you to create your own games, animations, interactive music videos, and other kinds of apps, directly on your phone or tablet.
 An easy way to get started is the Skydiving Steve hour of code tutorial.
+Or you can follow Horst's step-by-step tutorial to transform your smartphone into an scanner for alien lifeforms.

 - Kodu: Kodu lets kids create games via a simple visual programming language.
 Kodu can be used to teach creativity, problem solving, storytelling, as well as programming.
 Available for Windows computers.